About insect bites and insect stings

 The key to preventing flea bites is getting rid of fleas from your home:

 - Thoroughly vacuum floors, carpets and rugs.
+Use a vacuum cleaner with a HEPA filter.

-- Wash bed linen.
+- Wash bed linen and pet bedding frequently.

 - Treat pets with insecticides, especially in the summer months.
 Ask your vet for advice on what insecticides to use.